seuros/action_mcp/RESOURCE_TEMPLATES.md

 end
 ```

 This example defines a `ResourceTemplate` for accessing order information.
 It specifies the URI template, MIME type, and a required parameter for the order ID.
-The `retrieve` method is responsible for fetching the order data and creating an `ActionMCP::Resource` instance.
+The `resolve` method is responsible for fetching the order data and creating an `ActionMCP::Resource` instance.